DamieFC/DFC-DOS/README.md

 # DFC-DOS: Based on MS-DOS v2.0
 This repo contains the source-code and compiled binaries for DFC-DOS v1.0, but was originally just MS-DOS v2.0.

-These are the same files [originally shared at the Computer History Museum on March 25th, 2014]( http://www.computerhistory.org/atchm/microsoft-ms-dos-early-source-code/) and are being (re)published in this repo to make them easier to find, reference-to in external writing and works, and to allow exploration and experimentation for those interested in early PC Operating Systems.
+These are similar to the files [originally shared at the Computer History Museum on March 25th, 2014]( http://www.computerhistory.org/atchm/microsoft-ms-dos-early-source-code/) and are being (re)published in this repo to make them easier to find, reference-to in external writing and works, and to allow exploration and experimentation for those interested in early PC Operating Systems.
 I changed the source code to just v2.0.

 ## License
 All files within this repo are released under the [MIT (OSI) License]( https://en.wikipedia.org/wiki/MIT_License) as per the [LICENSE file](/LICENSE.md) stored in the root of this repo.